dockstore/icgc-storage-client-plugin/README.md

 # icgc-storage-client-plugin
-Dockstore icgc score client file provisioning plugin
+Dockstore icgc score client file provisioning plugin.
+With the closure of the [ICGC data portal](https://dcc.icgc.org/), this repository is now archived.

 ## Usage